 This summer, my wife and I installed 18 new windows and painted the entire exterior of our house.
 Between just these two projects, I figure we saved ourselves $9,000!
-Sure, we could have hired someone to do these projects for us and enjoyed ourselves down by the beach or away on vacation, but then we would have never experienced all the benefits of DIY projects.
+Sure, we could have hired someone to do these projects for us and enjoyed ourselves down by the beach or away on vacation, but then we would have never experienced all the below benefits of DIY projects.

 10 Fascinating Benefits of DIY Projects

 So how can there possibly be 10 benefits of DIY projects?
 Oh there are, believe me.
 On my house alone, I have replaced floors, walls, ceilings, plumbing, and even electrical components.
 I have experienced my fair share of DIY projects and am always amazed by the many perks after I’m done.
-Let’s dive in and convince you to tackle your very own DIY project!
+Let’s dive in and maybe I can convince you to tackle your very own DIY project!

 1) It’s Obvious, You’re Saving Money